 Fund accounting provides organizations with a clear way to stay accountable to donors by showing that donations are being spent according to their wishes.
 The increased transparency will serve to strengthen donor relationships over the long term.
 Moreover, using fund accounting could help organizations attract potential donors that would prefer more detailed reporting.

 With a great deal of experience in the non-profit industry, the Enkel team offers a unique bookkeeping solution for NPO’s that want to optimize their day-to-day bookkeeping and have an accurate set of books through the year.
-If you would like to learn more about our services for not-for-profit organizations, get in touch with us for a free consultation!
+If you would like to learn more about our services for not-for-profit organizations, get in touch today for a free consultation!